IOCare/cordova-plugin-smartconfig/README.md

 "esptouchPlugin.smartConfig" the other time.

-iOS emulator does not support the SmartConfig feature
+iOS emulator does not support the SmartConfig feature.